 More options for your Bali road trip

 If you’re after fancy restaurants and fun parties, maybe a stop in Seminyak is for you.
-While this area is busier and more commercialised, it has some incredible restaurants and bars, including Bali’s legendary Potato Head beach bar.
+While this area is busy and commercialised, it has incredible restaurants and bars, including Bali’s legendary Potato Head beach bar.

-Canggu, Jimbaran, Uluwatu or Seminyak are all convenient locations to toast your last Bintang beer, as they are each no more than a 30 minute drive away from Ngurah Rai international airport.
+Canggu, Jimbaran, Uluwatu or Seminyak are all convenient locations to toast your last Bintang beer.
+They are each no more than a 30 minute drive away from Ngurah Rai international airport.
 You will take home with you all the memories made on your unforgettable trip backpacking in Bali.

 Getting to Bali

 Bali is an island in Indonesia, which can be easily reached from Australia, Malaysia and Singapore.
 Flights to Bali from within Asia can be fairly inexpensive.
-Indonesia’s national airline, Garuda Indonesia, announced this year that it will start operating direct flights from London to Bali, otherwise you can usually find long-haul flights via Doha, Dubai, Hong Kong or Bangkok to Ngurah Rai International Airport in Bali’s capital city of Denpasar.
+Indonesia’s national airline, Garuda Indonesia, operates direct flights from London to Bali.
+Otherwise you can find long-haul flights via Doha, Dubai, Hong Kong or Bangkok to Ngurah Rai International Airport in Denpasar.

 Travelling to Malaysia too?
-Check out my complete guide to backpacking Malaysia and Singapore.
+Check out my complete guide to backpacking Malaysia, Borneo and Singapore.

 How long to spend in Bali

 You are automatically permitted to stay in Bali up to 30 days with your visa-on-arrival.
 People from most countries are now eligible for a free 30 day visa-on-arrival.
-However, if you suspect you may want to stay a little longer, when you reach the immigration counter at Bali’s Ngurah Rai International Airport, buy a $35 visa-on-arrival, which can be extended for up to 60 days.
+To stay longer, buy a $35 visa-on-arrival at the immigration counter at Bali’s Ngurah Rai International Airport.
+This can be extended for up to 60 days.

-On the two occasions I went to Bali, I arrived expecting to spend 3 or 4 weeks chilling out on the island but I loved it so much that both times I extended my visa for the additional 30 days.
-Following the official procedure to extend my visa involved three trips to one of Bali’s immigration offices (the same one each time) over the course of 2-3 weeks.
-An alternative is to hire a visa agent to do so on your behalf and somehow they can usually process it within a week.
+On the two occasions I went to Bali, I expected to spend 3 or 4 weeks on the island.
+But I loved it so much that both times I extended my visa for the additional 30 days.
+Following the official procedure to extend my visa involved three trips to one of Bali’s immigration offices over 2-3 weeks.
+An alternative is to hire a visa agent to do so on your behalf.
+Somehow they can usually process it within a week.
 There are plenty of places around that offer this service.

-While it felt strange to hand over my passport to a stranger, I found this to be much more convenient than doing it myself.
+While it felt strange to hand over my passport to a stranger, it was more convenient than doing it myself.
 Only give your passport to a person or company you trust.
-If you are planning a long term stay in Bali, you will need to research and obtain the appropriate visa depending on your circumstances.
+If you are planning a long term stay in Bali, research and obtain the appropriate visa depending on your circumstances.

 Bali on a budget

 If you are planning a trip to Bali, you will be pleased to discover that the island is very affordable.
-It is easy to visit Bali on a budget and still stay in lovely accommodation and eat out at restaurants every day.
-For starters, at most guest houses the staff will personally serve you a complimentary breakfast of eggs or pancakes, fruit and coffee.
+It is easy to visit Bali on a budget.
+You can still stay in lovely accommodation and eat out at restaurants every day.
+At most guest houses, staff will serve you a complimentary breakfast of eggs or pancakes, fruit and coffee.
 The perfect way to start your day.

-The estimated Bali budget per day is only around Rp865,000 (Indonesian rupiah) or US$59, depending on your activities and shopping so, compared with many other destinations around the world, the cost of Bali travel is cheap.
+The estimated Bali budget per day is only around Rp865,000 (Indonesian rupiah) or US$59, depending on your activities and shopping.
+Compared with many other destinations around the world, the cost of Bali travel is cheap.
 Honeymooners often come to this island and spend a lot of money on luxury resorts.
 However, there are many affordable guest houses where you can live like a royal on a backpacking Bali budget.
 Happily, Bali budget travel is easy as you explore this world-renowned island.

 Next up, discover all the best tips for a backpacking tour of Malaysia and Singapore.